axibase/axibase-collector-docs/job-generic.md

 # Jobs

-A job is a primary unit of configuration and scheduling in Axibase Collector.
+The Job is the primary unit of configuration and scheduling in Axibase Collector.

 Each job has the following generic properties: